Paul Clemence: Special Commissions

 In 2018, the state of Mato Grosso, Brazil, commissioned Clemence to document the historic landmarks of the state's capital, Cuiabá, as part of a special initiative to document and celebrate the state's history.
-And in 2019, the German state of Saxony invited Clemence to visit and capture some of its most architecturally relevant buildings.
+In 2019, the German state of Saxony invited Clemence to visit and capture some of its most architecturally relevant buildings.

-In 2019, a selection from the exhibit "Art of the Museum" portraying the Basel museums was featured at The New Museum in New York City at an event organized by the city of Basel.
+In 2019, a selection from the exhibit "Art of the Museum" portraying the Basel museums was featured at the New Museum in New York City at an event organized by the city of Basel.

+In the occasion of Miami Art Week / Art Basel Miami Beach 2023, Clemence was selected to showcase a selection of his Swiss Museums on going photo series to be part of the Le Salon Suisse event, curated by Divine Bonga from Switzerland Tourism.
+The images in the exhibit "SHAPES, RHYTHM, ABSTRACTION: Swiss Museums" were all printed in Clemence's signature brushed aluminum prints.
+Beyond his exhibit, Clemence also moderated a talk on museum architecture with architect Emanuel Christ (partner at Christ & Gantenbein Architects), Andy Klemmer (President of Paratus Group), and Donna de Salvo (Special Project Curator at Dia Art Foundation).